stefanjay/kafka-kraft-on-k8s/README.md

 - environment variables in manifest
 - up-to-date light-weight Kafka Connect Cluster
 - add connectors as easy as build an image
-- run´s in any containerized environment
+- runs in any containerized environment

   ## Changelog
 v0.8